pingcap/docs-cn/dev/reference/tools/data-migration/features/manually-handling-sharding-ddl-locks.md

     +-------------+--------------------------------------------------+
     ```

-9. Use `query-status` to confirm if the synchronization task is normal.
+9. Use `query-status` to confirm if the replication task is normal.

 #### Impact

-After you have manually unlocked the lock by using `unlock-ddl-lock`, if you don't deal with the offline DM-workers included in the task configuration information, the lock might still be unable to be synchronized automatically when the next sharding DDL event is received.
+After you have manually unlocked the lock by using `unlock-ddl-lock`, if you don't deal with the offline DM-workers included in the task configuration information, the lock might still be unable to be replicated automatically when the next sharding DDL event is received.

 Therefore, after you have manually unlocked the DDL lock, you should perform the following operations: